(Bone) Size Matters | Safe & Risky RMBs

 Edible Bones: precisely what it sounds like, edible!
 They are hollow, non-weight-bearing bones such as poultry feet, necks, and wings.

-Feeding cooked, dehydrated, or weight-bearing bone should be avoided at all costs.
-There is a chance for a cracked tooth, which is extremely painful and expensive.
+Feeding cooked, dehydrated, or weight-bearing bone should be avoided.
+There is a chance of a cracked tooth, which is extremely painful and expensive.
 The opportunity of a fractured tooth increases if the pet is a power chewer.